The Shoah Memorial will offer you a wide selection of books as well as autograph sessions during the

 from

-Teaching the history of the genocide of the Tutsi in middle and high schools
+Teach the history of the genocide of the Tutsi in middle and high school

 Proposed by the Shoah Memorial

-Following the release of the Duclert report and the renewal of Franco-Rwandan relations, it is interesting to look at the current events concerning the genocide of the Tutsi, both in historiographical terms and in terms of research perspectives.
-On the other hand, this news forces us to reflect on what makes it essential to teach about the genocide of Tutsi but also to propose pedagogical avenues that can be used by teachers as part of school programs.
+Following the release of the Duclert report and the renewal of Franco-Rwandan relations, it is interesting to look at the news of the Tutsi genocide, both in historiographical terms and in terms of research perspectives.
+On the other hand, this news forces us to reflect on what makes it essential to teach about the genocide of the Tutsi but also to propose educational ideas that can be used by teachers as part of school curricula.

 with